khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - [digital identities](digital-identities.md) - first half

 ### homework ideas
-- start making your first V&R map on paper or in a software (you can use the .svg file in the assets folder) - check the examples on White's [website](http://daveowhite.com/vandr/vr-mapping/)
+- start making your first V&R map on paper or in software (you can use the .svg file in the assets folder) - check the examples on White's [website](http://daveowhite.com/vandr/vr-mapping/)
 - make sure you understand the module assessment (if not, email me or note down your questions for next week)
 - explore links in [digital identities](digital-identities.md)
 - consider joining the [CS220 Facebook group](https://www.facebook.com/groups/400596074925260)